orbitinghail/graft/DESIGN.md

   The serialized string representation of a LSN must sort alphanumerically.

-- **rLSN**
-  A relative LSN used to represent LSNs in Segments.
-Each Segment may store the same Offset for a Volume multiple times at various LSNs.
-However, we do not store the absolute LSNs in the Segment to allow the MetaStore to decide on the final commit order.
-When reading Segments, we thus have to convert rLSNs to absolute LSNs by adding the base LSN for the Volume in this Segment (which is stored in the MetaStore's Segment index).

 - **Snapshot**
   A tuple (volume id, lsn, max offset) that defines a fixed point in time for the state of a volume.
 Max offset can be used to determine Volume length and calculate the Volume's maximum size (actual size must take sparseness into account).